TFHRC-AI-CODE/.github/profile/README.md

 ---

+## License

+Unless otherwise noted, code and documentation created by U.S. Federal Government employees in this repository are in the public domain within the United States under 17 U.S.C. § 105.

+All community contributions submitted to this repository are released under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/) (or [MIT License](https://opensource.org/licenses/MIT)), ensuring that shared tools, code, and datasets remain freely open, reusable, and accessible to all transportation stakeholders.

+For more information, please see the [`LICENSE`](./LICENSE) file in this repository.

 ## Let's Build Together

 Our vision is to create a growing community where transportation professionals can find, share, adapt, and improve AI solutions for real-world highway challenges.